based2/KB/network/ip_filter.md

 block from any to 217.160.0.58
 # https://red.flag.domains/posts/2024-04-18/ fr-maincare-solutions[.fr] (registrar: IONOS SE
 block from any to 217.160.0.61
-# https://red.flag.domains/posts/2024-06-29/ mes-renouvellement-assure[.fr] (registrar: IONOS SE)
+# https://github.com/Orange-Cyberdefense/russia-ukraine_IOCs/blob/main/OCD-Datalake-russia-ukraine_IOCs-URLS.txt garagemusicschool(.)it https://red.flag.domains/posts/2024-06-29/ mes-renouvellement-assure[.fr] (registrar: IONOS SE)
 block from any to 217.160.0.62
 # Germany https://threatfox.abuse.ch/browse/malware/js.gootloader/ dantra(.)de https://red.flag.domains/posts/2024-01-19/
 block from any to 217.160.0.64